zenstruck/schedule-bundle/doc/cli-commands.md

  [WARNING] 1 task issue:

- [ERROR] To use the email extension you must configure a mailer (config path: "zenstruck_schedule.email_handler").
+ [ERROR] To use the email extension you must configure a mailer (config path: "zenstruck_schedule.mailer").

  !
 [NOTE] For more details, run php bin/console schedule:list --detail